serxipc/vefa-srest/README.md

 ### Notes from refactoring and integration with Oxalis
 - [ ] Organisation numbers should be validated.
 Determine the extent of such validation.
 - [ ] Allow for external configuration of logging.
 This should happen in RingoGuiceContextListener
-- [ ] Refactor package names in accordance with domain
+- [ ] Refactor package names in accordance with domains
-- [X] Duplicate class/interface MessageMetaData
+- [X] Duplicate class/interface MessageMetaData needs to be refactored